 By Charles A. Eastman (Ohiyesa)

 He thrilled his men to frenzied action when he came upon the field.
-It was said of him that he sacrificed more youths by his personal influence in battle than any other leader, being very reckless himself in grand-stand charges.
+It was said of him that he sacrificed more youths by his influence in battle than any other leader, being very reckless himself in grandstand charges.
 He was killed needlessly in this manner.

-Roman Nose always rode an uncommonly fine, spirited horse, and with his war bonnet and other paraphernalia gave a wonderful exhibition.
-The Indians used to say that the soldiers must gaze at him rather than aim at him, as they so seldom hit him even when running the gantlet before a firing line.
+Roman Nose always rode an uncommonly fine, spirited horse, and with his war bonnet and other paraphernalia, gave a wonderful exhibition.
+The Indians said that the soldiers must gaze at him rather than aim at him, as they seldom hit him even when running the gantlet before a firing line.

-Another curious story told of him is to the effect that he had an intimate Sioux friend who was courting a Cheyenne girl, but without success.
-As the wooing of both Sioux and Cheyenne was pretty much all affected in the night time, Roman Nose told his friend to let him do the courting for him.
-He arranged with the young woman to elope the next night and to spend the honeymoon among his Sioux friends.
+Another curious story told of him is that he had an intimate Sioux friend who was courting a Cheyenne girl, but without success.
+As the wooing of both Sioux and Cheyenne was pretty much all affected in the nighttime, Roman Nose told his friend to let him do the courting for him.
+He arranged with the young woman to elope the next night and spend the honeymoon among his Sioux friends.
 He then told his friend what to do.
 The Sioux followed instructions and carried off the Cheyenne maid, and not until morning did she discover her mistake.
-It is said she never admitted it, and that the two lived happily together to a good old age, so perhaps there was no mistake after all.
+It is said she never admitted it and that the two lived happily together to a good old age, so perhaps there was no mistake after all.

 “Your Roman Nose has counted the first coup on the longest-faced white man who was ever killed!”

-When the Northern Cheyenne under this daring leader attacked a body of scouting troops under the brilliant officer General Forsythe, Roman Nose thought that he had a comparatively easy task.
+When the Northern Cheyenne under this daring leader attacked a body of scouting troops under the brilliant officer General Forsythe, Roman Nose thought he had a comparatively easy task.
 The first onset failed, and the command entrenched itself on a little island.
 The wily chief thought he could stampede them and urged on his braves with the declaration that the first to reach the island should be entitled to wear a trailing war bonnet.
 Nevertheless, he was disappointed, and his men received such a warm reception that none succeeded in reaching it.
-In order to inspire them to desperate deeds he had led them in person, and with him that meant victory or death.
-According to the army accounts, it was a thrilling moment, and might well have proved disastrous to the Forsythe command, whose leader was wounded and helpless.
-The danger was acute until Roman Nose fell, and even then his lieutenants were bent upon crossing at any cost, but some of the older chiefs prevailed upon them to withdraw.
+To inspire them to desperate deeds, he had led them in person, and with him, that meant victory or death.
+According to the army accounts, it was a thrilling moment and might well have proved disastrous to the Forsythe command, whose leader was wounded and helpless.
+The danger was acute until Roman Nose fell, and even then, his lieutenants were bent upon crossing at any cost, but some of the older chiefs prevailed upon them to withdraw.

 Thus the brilliant war chief of the Cheyenne came to his death.
 If he had lived until 1876, Sitting Bull would have had another bold ally.